field note

 Scrapfly $30/mo $0.006 1,000/mo

 Prices as of April 2026.
-Credit-based systems make true per-request comparison tricky — we've calculated based on standard scrape mode on the cheapest tier.
+Credit-based systems make true per-request comparison tricky, so we calculated using standard scrape mode on the cheapest tier.
 Agent/AI modes can cost 10-100x more.

 The Catch With Credit Systems